tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 ### `class tf.DType` {#DType}

-Represents the type of the elements in an `Output`.
+Represents the type of the elements in a `Tensor`.

 The following `DType` objects are defined: